sturrent/k8s-check-deprecated-apis/README.md

 ```

 ## Credits
-This script was inspired by the article [Testing for Deprecated Kubernetes APIs](https://thepracticalsysadmin.com/testing-for-deprecated-kubernetes-apis/) by Josh Reichardt and it leverages the [conftest](https://github.com/instrumenta/conftest) utility as well as the Kubernetes depricated API policy [deprek8](https://github.com/naquada/deprek8).
+This script was inspired by the article [Testing for Deprecated Kubernetes APIs](https://thepracticalsysadmin.com/testing-for-deprecated-kubernetes-apis/) by Josh Reichardt and it leverages the [conftest](https://github.com/instrumenta/conftest) utility as well as the Kubernetes deprecated API policy [deprek8](https://github.com/naquada/deprek8).